Team-Het/cs326-final-het/docs/final.md

 Yujin Qin: Design and draw all the raw frames of web pages.
 Rearrange milestone1 markdown file and webpages.
 <br>Completed post_detail.js, login.js, helped with submit_found_item.js and submit_lost_item.js, helped construct milestone2.md.
 <br>Generated and completed the post_detail page.
 Finished delete post function for post_detail page.
 Helped combine submit lost item page and submit found item page, modified nav bar.
 Created and finished update_post.js, update_post.html.
 Helped create some Restful API.
 Wrote the documentation and how to test the website of milestone3 markdown file.
 Created samples for testing.
 <br>Write overview, UI views, APIs, datebase part and help complete the conclusion part in the final.md.
 Combine and clean up submit_lost_item and update_post together, get rid of useless code/s or file/s.
-Try to finish reply function, add new key to the items database.
+Come up with the raw reply function and comment bar, comment box, add new key to the items database.
 Complete the setup.md file.

 ## Conclusion
 We had a good learning experience working together and all learned how to use HTML, CSS, and JavaScript to build up a website and make it usable for anyone.
 We communicated well through Slack with a to-do list and everyone tried their best in the group work.
 Complete the setup.md file.